dialtr/libcount/README.md

 of a State of the Art Cardinality Estimation Algorithm" by Heule, Nunkesser, and Hall.

-NOTE: The implementation presented here does not employ the optimizations described by the authors for HyperLogLog++.
-Rather, it is a straightforward implementation of the original algorithm.
-Enhancements are planned.
+NOTE: The implementation presented here does not employ all the innovations described by the authors of HyperLogLog++.
+Notably, while it does employ the constants derived by the authors, it does not attempt to save memory by using a sparse representation, nor does it revert to LinearCounting for low cardinalities.

+It is my hope to enhance the library so that it eventually supports all features described in the paper.

-For maximum flexibility, the first cut of the implementation exposes a C-style interface.
+For maximum flexibility, the first cut of the implementation exposes a C-style interface, following in the spirit of the OpenSSL cryptographic hash functions.
 A C++ wrapper class will eventually be provided.

 ## Sample Workflow